uschpc/webportal-netlify-gatsby/src/user-guides/software/r.md

 module spider r
 ```

-The R modules depend on the gcc/8.3.0 and openblas/0.3.8 modules, which are loaded by default when logging in to Discovery.
+The R modules depend on the `gcc/8.3.0` and `openblas/0.3.8` modules, which are loaded by default when logging in to Discovery.
 These modules need to be loaded first because R was built with the GCC 8.3.0 compiler and linked to the OpenBLAS 0.3.8 linear algebra library for improved performance.
 Loading the modules also ensures that any R packages installed from source are built with these versions of GCC and OpenBLAS.

-In Slurm job scripts, these modules should be loaded explicitly before loading R:
+In Slurm job scripts, the `gcc` and `openblas` modules should be loaded explicitly before loading R:

 ```sh
 module load gcc/8.3.0